Data protection statement

 - meet our legal obligations to specify the purpose(s) for which the personal information is to be used;

-- collect and process personal information only to the extent that it is needed to fulfil our operational needs or to comply with any legal requirements;
+- collect and process personal information only to the extent that it is needed to fulfil our public function, to comply with any legal requirements or for our legitimate interests;

 - ensure the quality of the personal information used;